 - First, you need to obtain your OpenVPN configuration files.
-This means that you need to access your user account dashboard on ExpressVPN’s website (once you subscribe to the VPN, that is).
-Then, click on “Set Up Other Devices” and pick “Manual Configuration” on the page that should appear at this moment.
+This means you need to access your user account dashboard on ExpressVPN’s website (once you subscribe to the VPN, that is).
+Then, click on “Set Up Other Devices” and pick “Manual Configuration.”

-- Check if “OpenVPN” is selected on the right-hand side.
+- Check if OpenVPN is selected on the right-hand side.
 Now, this is where you’ll find your OpenVPN username and password, so make sure to keep this page open until the end of this process.
-Take a look below as well, which is where you’ll find individual OpenVPN files for each ExpressVPN’s server.
+Take a look below as well, which is where you’ll find individual OpenVPN files for ExpressVPN’s servers.
 Feel free to download any file based on the server you’d like to connect to later on.

 - Now, we need to install OpenVPN.
 Use the “sudo apt-get install -y openvpn” command.
 Then, enter the configuration screen by using the “sudo openvpn –p /etc/openvpn/update-resolv-conf –down /etc/openvpn/update-resolv-conf –script-security 2 –config” command.
 This is for Ubuntu Linux, while other distributions can use the “sudo openvpn –config” command.

 - Finally, you need to drag and drop the recently downloaded OVPN file onto the Terminal window.
 The path will be automatically captured.

 To connect to a server, you need to press “Enter” once the path (described above) is loaded.
 You’ll see a string of commands, and the final one should say “Initialization Sequence Completed,” which means your VPN connection is live now.